filipenegrao/glyphsapp-scripts/temp_docs.md

 **Save vertical metrics data**: Takes the vertical metrics data and saves in a .cvs file for further analysis.
 I wrote this to compare the data between typefaces of the same style.

 ## Diacritics & Combs
 **Change the LSB and RSB for all comb glyphs**: Simply change the metric values for comb marks.
-It is set by default as 50 units (zero, maybe?), but can be modified for whatever you prefer.
-You just have to change the values layer.LSB and layer.RSB.
+It is set by default as 50 units, but can be modified for whatever you prefer (zero, maybe?).
+You just have to change the layer.LSB and layer.RSB values.

 **Narrow Diacritics maker (in progress)**: Duplicates "dieresiscomb", "gravecomb", "acutecomb", "brevecomb", "tildecomb", "macroncomb", "ogonekcomb" addind a ".narrow" suffix.